 Dr. Manseau Sauceda is the founding director of the Multicultural Center at California State University, Long Beach.
 He is also the founder and director of "The Rainbow Voices," a multicultural theater troupe which brought issues of diversity to elementary, middle, high school, and college campuses.
 The Rainbow Voices brought their message of acceptance to over 60,000 students nationwide.

-Cynthia Schultheis, is celebrating her 11th year at the Multicultural Center as the Assistant Director.
+Cynthia Schultheis, is celebrating her 15th year at the Multicultural Center as the Assistant to the Director.
 Cynthia is an alumna of CSULB where she earned her B.A. in American Studies with an emphasis in Comparative Cultures in 1991.
-She graduated with her M.A. in 1994 in U.S. History, with a minor in U.S. Women's History.
-She taught U.S. History, U.S. Women's History and Comparative Cultures at local community colleges for 6 years before coming back permanently to CSULB in 2002.
+Shethen continuted on and earned her M.A. in 1994 in U.S. History, with a minor in U.S. Women's History.
+She taught U.S. History, U.S. Women's History, and Comparative Cultures at local community colleges for 6 years before coming back permanently to CSULB in 2002.

-She has been working and studying ("The truly educated never graduate") on campus since 1988, starting as a student asst., then a graduate assistant and supplemental Instructor in the department of History.
+Cynthia is currently a reader for the Writing Proficiency Exams.
+She did instruct University 100, orientation course for freshmen students until that program was ended.
+She has been working and studying ("The truly educated never graduate") on campus since 1988, starting as a student asst., then as a graduate assistant and supplemental Instructor in the department of History.
 While a lecturer, she also held temporary positions on campus.
 Collectively, Cynthia has worked in 15 departments and can be a walking resource for students.

-She enjoys helping students with their academic endeavors, research, and sharing ideas about academia in general.
-She is enthusiastic about multicultural arts and has contributed to the MCC's gallery of cultural art and objects herself as well as initiating art projects at the MCC (the Multicultural Muralsl by art education alumni..
+She enjoys helping students with their academic endeavors, research and suited materials in the MCC's Resource Library, which she maintains.
+Since the move to Student Affairs and the development of a new unit, The Office of Multiculurual Affairs, now overseeing all five of the Student Cultural Resouce Centers and contributing to their own resources and developing their libraries..
+She is enthusiastic about multicultural arts and has contributed to the MCC's gallery of cultural art and objects herself as well as initiating art projects at the MCC (the Multicultural Muralsl by an art education alumni..
 In summer of 2012, two art majors did another art project titled "Pyramids: Ancient and Modern."
 Both are at the top of the Multicultural Center's webpage.
+In 2016 she commissioned a mural for the African, African-American holiday, Kwanzaa, by a student artist.

 "I truly enjoy working along side with the CSULB community and feel as though I've seen education from all sides: as a student, a faculty member and now a staff member and I think I can relate to and help students in whatever capacity they require."